The Beginnings of Food Typography

 French Press, the beginning of a tactile train of design thought.

-I've recently reflected over the #foodtypography and #foodtype hashtags I popularized on Instagram, seeing them grow to almost a thousand posts a piece.
+I've recently reflected over the #foodtypography and #foodtype hashtags I popularized on Instagram, seeing them grow.
 I get a little warm inside realizing food typography has wafted across the globe, wetting taste buds and turning edible substances into design media.
 In the spirit of nostalgia, a little over two years to the date of my first post, I've decided to revisit food type's humble beginnings.

 Lettering as an experience